 Welcome to English at Warwick.
 These pages are designed to provide you with the information you need to ensure a smooth integration into the activities of the department.

-The Departmental Liaison Officer for international students from Europe, North America and Australia is Dr Nick Lawrence.
-For students coming from China/East Asia, your contact is Dr Ross Forman.
+The Departmental Liaison Officer for international students in 2018-19 is Dr Ross Forman.

-There will be an induction session for visiting students taking modules in the Department of English & Comparative Literary Studies on Friday, September 29th at 2pm in H545.
+There will be an induction session for visiting students based in the Department of English & Comparative Literary Studies on Thursday, September 27th at 2pm in H545.
 This meeting will cover the basics of studying English at Warwick.
-Note that all visitors are invited to the department’s welcome party for new students on Monday, October 2nd at 7pm in H545.
+You are also invited to the department’s welcome party for all new students on Wednesday 26th September at 6pm in H545.

 This Welcome to Warwick programme is run by the International Office and is for international students (undergraduate and postgraduate) who are new to living and studying in the UK.